 Red Twig Dogwood

 Personally, I adore red twig dogwood.
 It’s great for small and large spaces.
-Adds a rich red color to your garden, and is easy to care for.
+This adds a rich red color to your garden, and is easy to care for.

-Pairs well with other shade loving plants.
-Plus, they add a stunning visual appeal and a dep pop of color to your front yard.
+These pairs well with other shade-loving plants in your flower bed.
+Plus, they add a stunning visual appeal and a deep pop of color to your front yard.

 Probably the most popular landscaping plant around.
 Mostly due to their hearty nature and full appearance.
 You can easily fill a garden bed or line your landscaping with only a few hostas.